Fast and Furious USPSA

 USPSA is an action-packed game.
 In one scenario a shooter may begin by lying in a make-shift bed and then spring to life to face more than a dozen intruders.
 In another he may run across a bridge and dodge behind a vehicle, shooting would-be attackers all the way.
 “The (USPSA) game is based on speed and accuracy,” clarified Lisa Munson, USPSA shooter of 13 years.
 USPSA scores are calculated using a formula that factors in the shooter’s score divided by his time.

-For more information about the MRC USPSA activities, visit our facebook page here, or contact the USPSA Discipline Chairman, Rollie Shatto at XXX.
+More Information: For more information about the MRC USPSA activities, visit our Facebook page here.

 Still need MORE information?
 USPSA/Multi Gun discipline chair: Steven Roessel / firstname.lastname@example.org